 "I know, Ray"' sobbed Butch.
 "You'll have to go along without me.
 Oh, that witch!
 That witch!
 I'll get even with her if it's the last thing I do"' Over in the corner, behind the coffee urns, I could see Casey Jones, holding her mouth, and shaking with uncontrollable laughter.

-A.J.
+I ran back down the lawn to the boat dock, and we soon were underway.
+The ladies were pleased to learn that Butch wasn't going to join the expedition.
+"Oh, Ray, I'm so glad he decided not to come," said Edie.
+"I was afraid that he would spoil our whole day."
+A. J. Binder A.J.
 Binder was manager at Many in the "teens" and the 1920's.
 He and his wife, Mary, lived in Room 225, on the second floor lobby balcony.
 Mr. Binder was a disciplinarian, and the employees used to walk considerable distances to hold parties out of his hearing.
 Sometimes they would carry a portable gramophone a mile to Lake Josephine, set it up on shore, and crank out songs in the darkness.

 During Binder's reign, the millionaire John D. Rockefeller visited Many.
 His party of travellers took up most of the rooms on the Long Hall, on first floor.
 Rockefeller took umbrage at the rustic bathroom arrangement (baths "en suite," which were shared by the rooms on either side).
 He went to Binder, and requested a rebate of one dollar per room.
 As Ray Kinley observes, however, "nobody looked big to Binder."
 He politely but firmly refused to reduce the bill.
 The Great Northern's general manager, however, showed less backbone.
 When Rockefeller went to him, he ordered Binder to humor the powerful guest and grant the rebate.
 You're about to walk into a bar for the first time.
 You don't know anyone, but you want to make a good impression on all the cute people you see.
 Now, what's the one thing that could help you?
 The answer is simple: best states fake id gofakeid.

-In the early years, a majority of Glacier Park hotel employees were drawn from Minnesota, which was the Great Northern Railway's headquarters.
+The Early Employees and their Uniforms In the early years, a majority of Glacier Park hotel employees were drawn from Minnesota, which was the Great Northern Railway's headquarters.
 Then as now, most employees were students and other young people in their late teens or early twenties.
 Applicants were called for personal interviews with A.J.
 Binder on the 13th floor of the old Great Northern building in St. Paul.
 It was said that Mr. Binder deliberately hired a few "bad apples" each year, in order to fire them and set an example.

 Great Northern set aside special "employee cars" on its westbound trains each spring.
 The young people disported themselves in these special cars with guitars and boisterous chatter, getting very little sleep.
 Loud cheers would erupt when the mountains first came into view, around Shelby, Montana.